9/11: The Twin Towers: Al Smith and Jan Demczur

-Al Smith, Jan Demczur, and four others (John Paczkowski, Colin Richardson, Shivam Iyer, and George Phoenix) were trapped in an express elevator in the North Tower along with several other workers.
+Al Smith, Jan Demczur, John Paczkowski, Colin Richardson, Shivam Iyer, and George Phoenix were trapped in an express elevator in the North Tower.
 Realizing that the walls were made of sheetrock, Demczur used one of his janitorial tools to chip a large hole into the wall.
 They managed to bust through the wall and into a washroom on the 50th floor.
 A fireman directs them to a functioning elevator where Al convinces Jan not to take the stairs, arguing that it would take too long.
 They all manage to make it out alive.

 Stanley Praimnath and Brian Clark

 Stanley Praimnath worked at Fuji Bank on the 81st floor of the South Tower.
 Before his building was hit, he attempted to evacuate with several other employees fearing for their safety, but was instructed by security guards in the lobby to return to his office.
 Stanley was on the telephone in his office when he saw a commercial airliner approaching him.
 Just before the plane struck the building, he screamed "Lord, I can't do this, you take over!" and dove under his desk.
 In the impact zone, Praimnath miraculously survived the explosion and crawled along the burning floor, but was stopped by an upright sheetrock wall.

-Fire Warden Brian Clark was a few floors above him, who worked at EuroBrokers on the 84th floor of the South Tower, and was making his way down with a handful of other colleagues who survived the initial impact when a man and woman coming up the stairs stopped them and told them that the stairs below were impassable.
-As he and his workers debated on what to do, he heard Stanley Praimnath shouting for help in the ruins of his office and decided help him.
-Unfortunately, all but one of the employees he was with died when they decided to head up.
+Brian Clark worked at EuroBrokers on the 84th floor of the South Tower, and was making his way down with a handful of other colleagues who survived the initial impact when a man and woman coming up the stairs stopped them and told them that the stairs below were impassable.
+As he and his workers debated on what to do, he heard Stanley Praimnath shouting for help in the ruins of his office and decided to help him.
+He grabbed fellow co-worker Ronald DiFrancesco to help Praimnath.
+DiFrancesco decided to turn back and go with the rest of the group upstairs.
+He turned back on the 91st floor and was the last person to escape the South Tower.
+Unfortunately, everyone else with Clark and DiFrancesco died as they remained upstairs.
 Clark made his way into the office and pulled Praimnath over a sheetrock wall he was stuck behind.
 Praimnath thanked Clark for saving him and told him that they would be brothers for life.
 They managed to get down the stairs and evacuate the South Tower shortly before it collapsed.
-23 workers from Praimnath's company Fuji Bank lost their lives, as did 61 workers from Clark's company EuroBrokers.
+Twenty-three workers from Praimnath's company Fuji Bank lost their lives, as did 61 workers from Clark's company EuroBrokers.

+Praimnath is one of five Fuji Bank employees to be in the impact zone and escape (the other four were Julie Davis, who was on the 83rd floor, Felipe Oyola, who was also in the 81st floor, and Christine Sasser and Silvion Ramsundar, who both were in the sky lobby on the 78th floor) while Clark, DiFrancesco and another man, Richard Fern, were the only people from EuroBrokers to survive the impact zone and escape, all from the 84th floor.